-Large-Scale Designs with 10G Uplinks
+Large-Scale Spine/Leaf Designs with 10G Uplinks

-The designs can also scale out using layer 3 with up to as many as 32 spine switches in an ECMP layout allowing for a very large fan out of leaf switches.
+The designs can also scale out using layer 3 with up to as many as 128 spine switches in an ECMP layout allowing for a very large fan out of leaf switches.
 Just as a spine switch has linecard modules added to it over time as the network grows, the same approach can be used for spine switches too.
-A network may evolve from 2 spine switches to 4, 8, 16 and eventually as many as 32 spine switches.
-All paths between spine and leaf run active/active utilizing standard routing protocols like BGP and OSPF and up to 32-way ECMP is used to run all paths in active/active mode.
-The following diagrams demonstrate how a network can evolve from 4 spine switches to 8 and 16 in a 3:1 oversubscribed 10G design (see Figure 12.)
+A network may evolve from 2 spine switches to 4, 8, 16 and eventually as many as 128 spine switches.
+All paths between spine and leaf run active/active utilizing standard routing protocols like BGP and OSPF and up to 128-way ECMP is used to run all paths in active/active mode.
+The following diagrams demonstrate how a network can evolve from 4 spine switches to 8 and 16 in a 3:1 oversubscribed 10G design (Figures 12 through 14.)